Karlheinzniebuhr/ghpages-fileserver/README.md

 ## Add content to your server
 - Just put your stuff inside the /resources/ folder and commit & push
 - Open your page at https://username.github.io

+## Important
+Github will complain if you host binaries and/or very large files.
+If you upload Binaries compress (Zip) them first and try to not abuse with file size.